 Our team

-FINDER is a collaborative interdisciplinary effort; the core team are based at the Max Planck Institute for the Science of Human History, in Jena, Germany.
+FINDER is a collaborative interdisciplinary effort; the core team are based at the Max Planck Institute of Geoanthropology, in Jena, Germany.
 We work with several international teams and collaborators, across different countries from the UK to Siberia and southeast Asia.

 Projects